s-akbar-zamin/Model-Kayak/README.md

 # Model Kayak

 In this project (c.
 9/20 - 10/20), I used computer-aided design software, Autodesk Inventor, to model a kayak in three-dimensions.
 The objective of this project was to improve my modeling ability of complex, curved surfaces.
-This kayak is modeled after the "Braaap 69" kayak described in Kayak.docx.
+This kayak is modeled after the "Braaap 69" kayak described in Kayak.pdf.

+# Images

+For a three-dimensional view, refer to the provided STL file.

 ![image](https://github.com/user-attachments/assets/f6ea3289-1ab3-48bf-b78a-9c0a5e75c275)